Purpose of the QER Process

 - Student Experience

 The review also asks for an evaluation of the quality of degree programs based on qualitative measures of the reputation of the faculty, significance of research and scholarly activities to the profession, and the currency of the curriculum, all commented upon by the external review.
-In addition, the QER evaluates the program’s student achievement by reviewing its follow-up on graduates, for example its success in placing graduates in graduate schools or employment in relevant fields, as well as employer satisfaction, student satisfaction with academic experience at FSU, the extent to which student-learning outcomes have been evaluated and achieved, and the levels of continuous improvement.
+In addition, the QER evaluates the program’s student achievement by reviewing its follow-up on graduates, for example its success in placing graduates in graduate schools or employment in relevant fields, as well as employer satisfaction, student satisfaction with FSU, academic QER Manual 2021 Florida State University experience at FSU, the extent to which student-learning outcomes have been evaluated properly, and the levels of continuous improvement.

 The self-study material prepared by the unit/program is reviewed, along with the report of the external reviewer, by the academic dean, the Undergraduate Policy Committee, the Graduate Policy Committee, and other faculty and administrators.
 Academic deans review and act on findings of the QER, including the report and recommendations of the GPC and UPC, and submit an action plan to the Provost’s Office.
 Representatives of the Provost’s Office review the dean’s report.
 The Provost considers the dean’s action plan when making budgetary, planning, and performance assessments.
 The Provost’s Office reviews and submits the final reports to the Florida Board of Governors in accordance with state guidelines.